scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **Note:** For extended information on the SCION next-generation inter-domain architecture, see {{CHUAT22}}, especially Chapter 2, as well as the IETF Internet Drafts {{I-D.scion-overview}} and {{I-D.scion-components}}.

+## Terminology

+**Control-Plane PKI (CP-PKI)**: The control-plane PKI is the public-key infrastructure upon which SCION's control plane relies for the authentication of messages.
+It is a set of policies, roles, and procedures that are used to manage trust root configurations (TRCs) and certificates.

+**Autonomous System (AS)**: An autonomous system is a network under a common administrative control.
+For example, the network of an Internet service provider, company, or university can constitute an AS.
+If an organization operates multiple networks that are not directly connected together, then the different networks are considered different ASes.

+**Isolation Domain (ISD)**: In SCION, autonomous systems (ASes) are organized into logical groups called isolation domains or ISDs.
+Each ISD consists of ASes that span an area with a uniform trust environment (i.e., a common jurisdiction).
+A possible model is for ISDs to be formed along national boundaries or federations of nations.

+**Core AS**: Each isolation domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called core ASes, which are responsible for initiating the path-discovery and -construction process (in SCION called "beaconing").

+**Trust Root Configuration (TRC)**: A trust root configuration or TRC is a signed collection of certificates pertaining to an isolation domain (ISD).
+TRCs also contain ISD-specific policies.

+**Authoritative AS**: Authoritative ASes are those ASes in an ISD that always have the latest TRCs of the ISD.
+As a consequence, authoritative ASes also start the announcement of a TRC update.

+**Base TRC**: A base TRC is a trust root configuration (TRC) that other parties trust axiomatically.
+In other words, trust for a base TRC is assumed, not derived from another cryptographic object.
+Each ISD must create and sign a base TRC when the ISD is established.
+A base TRC is either the first TRC of the ISD or the result of a trust reset.

+**TRC Signing Ceremony**: The ceremony during which the very first base TRC of an ISD, called the initial TRC, is signed.
+The initial TRC is a special case of the base TRC where the number of the ISD is assigned.

+**TRC Update**: A *regular* TRC update is a periodic re-issuance of the TRC where the entities and policies listed in the TRC remain unchanged.
+A *sensitive* TRC update is an update that modifies critical aspects of the TRC, such as the set of core ASes.
+In both cases, the base TRC remains unchanged.

+**Voting ASes**: Those ASes within an ISD that may sign TRC updates.
+The process of appending a signature to a new TRC is called "casting a vote".

+**Voting Quorum**: The voting quorum is a trust root configuration (TRC) field that indicates the number of votes (signatures) needed on a successor TRC for it to be verifiable.
+A voting quorum greater than one will thus prevent a single entity from creating a malicious TRC update.

+**Grace Period**: The grace period is an interval during which the previous version of a trust root configuration (TRC) is still considered active after a new version has been published.

+**Trust Reset**: A trust reset is the action of announcing a new base TRC for an existing ISD.
+A trust reset should only be triggered after a catastrophic event involving the loss or compromise of several important private keys.

 ## Conventions and Definitions

 {::boilerplate bcp14-tagged}